hjstoff/nodesetexpr-expand/README.md

-be recognized as valid language, and furthermore, that they have the same meaning - expand to the same enumeration of literal nodenames - as intended to be denoted by the Slurm tooling, provided the Slurm instance that has all of its nodenames configured in a way that is fully compliant with the requirements for hostnames for the Domain Name System (DNS).
+be recognized as valid language, and furthermore, that they have the same meaning - expand to the same enumeration of literal nodenames - as intended to be denoted by the Slurm tooling, provided the Slurm instance that has all of its nodenames configured in a way that is compliant with the requirements for hostnames for the Domain Name System (DNS) [^DNS].

 # A nodeset expression language has an alphabet and a grammar
 A nodeset expression _language_ is simply the language in which nodeset expressions